josephluck/valley/README.md

 );
 ```

-If any constraint returns a `TaskEither`, the entire constraint function returns a `TaskEither`:
+If any constraint returns a `TaskEither`, the validate function returns a `TaskEither`:

 ```typescript
 import * as E from "fp-ts/lib/Either";